 An integration sounds great, but is it worth the hassle?
 Considering that the modern integration process involves virtually no hassle, yes!
 The early days of software integration consisted of point-to-point, or app-to-app, connections.
 This process required extensive coding as well as constant maintenance and troubleshooting.
 Furthermore, the cost of all this work made integration impossible for small to midsize businesses (SMBs).

 Integrations have come a long way.
 A business can even connect their software with zero coding.
 Out-of-the-box integration applications can powerfully connect software hosted in the cloud or on-premises.
 They simply have to be installed by an expert.
-The deployment can be as quick as a few days, providing two-way data synchronization instantly.
+The deployment can be as quick as a few days, providing two-way data transfers instantly.

 But like any software project, your specific company needs must be taken into account.
-Are there specific sync points that need to be added to your solution?
+Are there specific transfer points that need to be added to your solution?
 Will any workflows require some tweaking to make the most of your integration?
 How will users learn to take advantage of the newly integrated system?
 These details can be worked out and executed with the help of a consultant.
 Systems integration is easier and more affordable than ever, making it a no-brainer for businesses of all sizes.

 At this point, you’re probably accustomed to confusing acronyms and terminology in the tech world.
 But software integration is different.
 The definition is in the name—a software integration integrates your software!
 Think of its sensible name as a reflection of the solution's simplicity.
 A software integration isn’t the convoluted coding project it once was.
 It’s a quick, surefire method of enhancing productivity and increasing software ROI.

 To powerfully connect your enterprise systems, team up with the experts at Datix.
-An Epicor Platinum Partner, we have a reputation not only for ERP implementations but for integrations as well.
+An Epicor Gold Partner, we have a reputation not only for ERP implementations but for integrations as well.
 Our Unity integration application is a pre-built solution that seamlessly connects your ERP software with CRM, eCommerce or Marketing Automation systems.
 Our consultants quickly install the solution and manage errors and updates after go-live.
 Additionally, we perform any necessary customizations to ensure it aligns with your unique business needs.
 With no coding or hassle, businesses can form a connected enterprise.